Steps to Promote a Healthy Weight for Your Toddler

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Children should start thinning out between ages 2 and 5,” says pediatrician Sara Lappé, MD.
-“Your child will look his thinnest about the time he starts Kindergarten.”
+“It’s normal for a child to slim down between ages 2 and 5,” says pediatrician Roy Kim, MD.
+“Your child will look their thinnest about the time they start kindergarten.”

-Children at or above the 85th percentile are overweight.
-Those at or above the 95th percentile are obese.
-And that can bring on a bundle of ills — as if not keeping up with other kids on the playground weren’t hurtful enough:
+A BMI at or above the 85th percentile is classified as overweight and above the 95th percentile is regarded as obese.
+That can bring on a bundle of illnesses — as if not keeping up with other kids on the playground weren’t hurtful enough:

 Dr. Kim suggests three things you can do — and the solution relies on you to help your child maintain a healthy weight.
-Your kids are more likely to make healthy choices if you do too.
+Your kids are more likely to make healthy choices if you lead by example.

-“Get active with your kids,” says Dr. Lappé.
+“Get active with your kids,” says Dr. Kim.
 “Don’t tell them to go outside and do something.
 Do it with them.”

 Lead by example.
 The United States Department of Agriculture suggests you cover half of your meal plate with fruits, vegetables, whole grains and healthy protein and be sure to limit fats and sugars.
 Fill your toddler’s plate with the same healthy food you eat, but make sure to add appropriate portions on their plates.

-When you have meals, turn off the TV, set aside mobile devices, and eat together at the table.
-“Limiting your own screen time sets an example for your kids,” says Dr. Lappé.
+“Limiting your own screen time sets an example for your kids,” says Dr. Kim.

 Focus on each other during this time and listen to each other.
 Talk about your day and learn how your kids are doing physically and emotionally.
 Knowing their health concerns is the first step to resolving them.